 LinkedIn once offered a summary section that could support resume uploads, followed by an About section.
 The About section remains, but no longer supports added media.
 The latest option for displaying your resume on your LinkedIn is by adding it to the new Featured section of your LinkedIn profile.

-Here’s how you can upload your resume to your LinkedIn.
+Here’s how you can upload your resume to your LinkedIn in 2020.

 Solution 1: feature your resume on your LinkedIn profile